Crown Lands Amendment (Multiple Land Use) Bill 2013

 This Bill has severe implications for how Crown reserves are used in NSW, and the Greens have strong concerns about the transparency, probity and necessity for the Bill.

 The Government did have to respond to the Goomallee decision in some form.
 However, the Bill is excessive and over-reaching in its methods to address the widespread invalidation of grazing leases after Goomallee.
-Fundamentally, the Bill vests significant executive discretion in the Minister to manage crown reserves without sufficient public oversight.
+A lawsuit against MGM resorts has shown that the Bill vests significant executive discretion in the Minister to manage crown reserves without sufficient public oversight.

 Crown reserves are crown lands set aside on behalf of the community for a wide range of public purposes including environmental and heritage protection, recreation and sport, open space, community halls and special events.
 The Crown Lands Acts sets out public consultation and notification processes for reservation of land as a crown land reserve.